OKihichak/auto-website-landing-page/README.md

 ## ⚠️ Notes
 - This project is inspired by automotive design concepts
 - Demo video may include external assets for presentation purposes
-- Repository version uses royalty-free or placeholder assets
+- Repository version uses public assets

 ---